Survivor 49 elimination order: Everyone voted out so far

 The Contestants of the CBS Original Series SURVIVOR, Season 49, scheduled to air on the CBS Television Network.
 Pictured (L-R): Top Row: Jawann Pitts, Shannon Fairweather, Sage Ahrens-Nichols, Nate Moore, Matt Williams, Rizo Velovic, and Kimberely “Annie” Davis.
 Middle Row: Jason Treul, Nicole Mazullo, Michelle “MC” Chukwujekwu, Jeremiah Ing, Kristina Mills, and Sophie Segreti.
 Bottom Row: Alex Moore, Savannah Louie, Jake Latimer, Sophi Balerdi, and Steven Ramm.
 Photo: Robert Voets/CBS ©2025 CBS

-After eight great episodes, there are nine players still alive to win Survivor 49:
+After 11 episodes, there are only six players still alive to win Survivor 49:

 • Savannah Louie